 What to tell a psychiatrist to get disability?

 There are many psychiatric disorders (intellectual disability, bipolar disorder, anxiety disorder, personality disorder or depression, etc.) that can prevent you from working.
 What to tell a psychiatrist depends on what symptoms you are having.
-Social interaction difficulties, anger, violence, hallucinations, sadness, hyper-vigilance, binge-eating, irrational fears, nightmares, flashbacks, suicidal thoughts or homicidal thoughts are possible all symptoms you may be struggling to deal with in your daily life.
+Social interaction difficulties, anger, violence, hallucinations, sadness, hyper-vigilance, binge-eating, irrational fears, nightmares, flashbacks, suicidal thoughts or homicidal thoughts are all possible symptoms you may be struggling to deal with in your daily life.
 The best thing to tell a psychiatrist to get disability is the truth about what you are going through.

 Don’t exaggerate, try to impress or worry about what a mental health professional is thinking about you.
 You should use your psychological treatment as time to discuss your symptoms honestly so you can receive feedback that can help you on your road to recovery.
 In my experience, mental health professionals take issue with patients who see them merely to obtain disability benefits.